otabat/couchbase-clj/README.md

 A Clojure client for Couchbase Server 2.0, built on top of [couchbase-java-client](https://github.com/couchbase/couchbase-java-client) and [spymemcached](http://code.google.com/p/spymemcached/).

 ---
-Couchbase Server 2.0 is the next major version of Couchbase Server, currently in beta release.
+Couchbase Server 2.0 is the major version of Couchbase Server.
 It has an official Java client library that uses spymemcached internally and couchbase-clj is built on top of it.

-This library provides a thin layer of Clojure that simplifies the compilicated Java interface.
+This library provides a layer of Clojure that simplifies the compilicated Java interface.

-Currently, couchbase-clj is based on couchbase-java-client 1.1-dp3 and spymemcached 2.8.7.
+Currently, couchbase-clj is based on couchbase-java-client 1.1.5 and spymemcached 2.8.12.

 ## Installation